robertguss/digital-ocean-strapi-nextjs/README.md

   yarn setup
 ```

+> [!IMPORTANT]
+> You must use `yarn` to install the dependencies.
+If you use `npm`, you will encounter errors.
+You can install `yarn` by running `npm install -g yarn`.
+You should also be on a LTS version of Node.js.

-3. Next, navigate to the `/backend` directory and set up the `.env` file.
+3. Next, navigate to the `backend` directory and set up the `.env` file.
 You can use the `.env.example` file as reference:

 ```bash
 HOST=localhost